LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 **Note:**  Capital "i" and not "l" in the URL.
 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">

-# An Introduction to IBM Blockchain Platform!
+# An Introduction to IBM Blockchain Platform (IBP)!

 ### From Hyperledger Fabric to IBM Blockchain Platform 2.0